 Let’s get to it!
 A rundown of another stint in New York City.
 We took an early morning flight and arrived in NYC, just in time for dinner.
 We headed to one of our favorite spots in the Lower East Side, Kisa.
-A casual restaurant inspired by taxi driver stops in Korea, called Sik Dangs, think roadside diners.
+A casual restaurant inspired by taxi driver stops in Korea called Sik Dangs, think roadside diners.
 It’s Korean soul food, homey, filling, and delicious.
-The perfect meal after flying 6 hours.
+The perfect meal to have after sitting on a plane for 6 hours.

-All you have to do is pick your entree: Bulgogi (beef), Spicy Pork, Squid or Bi Bim Bap.
+First, pick your entree: Bulgogi (beef), Spicy Pork, Squid or Bi Bim Bap.
 I’m partial to the Bibimbap with Bulgogi.
-Your array of Banchan (little dishes) accompanies every entree.
-This includes kimchi, and a rotating variety of delicious pickled veggies, or marinated raw salmon, shrimp, mayak eggs or steamed eggs.
-The Banchan is the highlight of the meal.
-So good.
-Soup also comes with the meal, usually a beef and radish soup, the perfect start to a meal.
-On your way out, grab a cup of black bean latte or hot chocolate from the complimentary vending machine by the door.
+An array of Banchan (little dishes) accompanies every entree.
+This includes kimchi and a rotating variety of delicious pickled veggies or marinated raw salmon, shrimp, mayak eggs, or steamed eggs.
+The Banchan is Kisa’s strength, so good.
+Soup comes with the meal, usually a clear beef and radish soup, the perfect start.
+Finally, on your way out, grab a cup of black bean latte or hot chocolate from the complimentary vending machine by the door.
 If this is a typical place in Korea, taxi drivers eat very well 😋

 The next morning, we headed to Mary O’s Irish Soda Bread Shop.
 Mary O’s scones are so good that there is a line out the door every morning.
 This is the only item on the menu: raisin scones.
-Served warm, split in half vertically, with a slab of Irish butter and a spoonful of homemade blackberry jam.
+Each scone is served warm, split down the middle, and filled with a slab of Irish butter and a generous spoonful of homemade blackberry jam.
 They’re buttery, crispy on the outside, and tender with a nice crumb on the inside.
 It’s worth the wait on a weekday, which is when you want to go; the wait on weekends can be hella LONG.

 Lucky For Me

-It’s a bummer to think I don’t have a Mary O’s at home, so I was thrilled to see a copycat recipe for said scones appear on Food52.
-Short of having Goldbelly deliver scones for an outrageous amount of money, this recipe could solve my Mary O’s Scones cravings, and I wouldn’t even have to wait in line.
+I don’t have a Mary O’s at home, a real bummer, so I was thrilled to see a copycat recipe for Mary O’s scones appear on Food52.
+Short of having Goldbelly deliver scones for an outrageous amount of money, this recipe could solve my Mary O’s Scone cravings, and I won’t have to wait in line.

 Let’s Make Some Scones

 Butter – I use Kerrygold butter.
-As they say, when in Rome… Kerrygold has a higher fat content, which means a richer, buttery flavor.
-Its higher fat and lower moisture content result in flakier, more tender scones.
+As they say, when in Rome… Kerrygold has a higher fat content and lower moisture content, which means a richer, buttery flavor and a flakier, tender scone.
 Kerrygold is widely available at TJs, Costco, and most supermarkets.
-You can substitute it with a European-style butter like Plugra.
+You can substitute it with a European-style butter such as Plugra.

-Flour – Mary imports her flour from Ireland, which you can buy at her shop.
-It’s called Odlums.
-I didn’t have the foresight to buy a bag in NYC (don’t laugh, I used to bring home White Lily Flour every time I went to Nashville) so I looked up the ingredient list for Odlums flour.
+Flour – Mary imports Odlums Flour from Ireland, which you can buy at her shop.
+I didn’t have the foresight to buy a bag in NYC (don’t laugh, I used to bring back White Lily Flour every time I went to Nashville), so I looked up the ingredient list for Odlums flour.
 It has a similar protein content to Gold Medal AP flour (~10gms/cup) so my first batch was made using Gold Medal.
-For curiosity’s sake, I tried King Arthur AP flour, which has a higher protein content (12gm/cup) to compare.
+For curiosity’s sake, I made a batch using King Arthur AP flour, which has a higher protein content (12gm/cup).

-The Scones made with GM flour were tender, fine crumbed, and crispy on the outside.
-The scones made with KA flour were also delicious, but they seemed a bit crumblier and drier than the Gold Medal.
+The scones made with GM flour were tender, fine crumbed, and crispy on the outside.
+The scones made with KA flour were also delicious, but they seemed a bit crumblier and drier than the Gold Medal batch.
 Both are delicious.
 If you like a more tender, cake-like scone, use Gold Medal.
 For a more classic scone, use King Arthur flour.
 Don’t skip the generous slab of butter and a big dollop of jam, especially if you use King Arthur flour.

 The Key is in the Process

 Get out your muffin tin.
 Yep, you read that right.
 Unlike regular scones, these are baked in a muffin tin.
 There’s a reason for this.
-The dough should not form a cohesive dough that can be cut, like regular scones.
-Start by coating your butter with the flour mixture, I like to press the butter cubes into flakes and use a pastry cutter to blend and cut the butter into smaller flakes.
+Unlike traditional scone recipes, the dough is not formed into a cohesive disc to be cut into wedges.
+You want the dough to be loose and chunky.
+Start by coating your butter with the flour mixture.
+I like to press the butter cubes into flakes and use a pastry cutter to blend and cut the butter into smaller flakes.

-Using a large ice cream scoop, scoop, slightly press it to stay in the scoop, and fill the muffin tin.
-There will be lots of stragglers, or crumbs left.
+Using a large ice cream scoop, fill each muffin cup, then lightly press the top just enough to get the crumbs to adhere.
+There will be lots of stragglers or crumbs left.
 Sprinkle these evenly over each scone.
 You should have enough dough for 12 scones.
-Egg wash each scone by dabbing the wash with a brush liberally on each one.
+Egg wash each scone by liberally dabbing each one with a pastry brush.
 Bake at 425 for 20-22 minutes.
-I took the scones out at 20 minutes, the tops were a nice deep golden brown.
+Take the scones out when the tops are a nice, deep golden brown.
 Yes, they come out looking like muffins. 🤷🏻♀️

-Testing with King Arthur Flour was an excuse to make yet another batch of these scones—lovely way to start the morning.
+Testing with King Arthur Flour was an excuse to make yet another batch of these scones—a lovely way to start the morning.

 Mary O's Irish Soda Bread Scones